souffle-lang/souffle-lang.github.io/pages/docs/functors.md

  }
 }
 ```
-The first two parameters are pointers to Souffle's symbol and record table.
+The first two parameters are pointers to Soufflé's symbol and record table.
 Although the two arguments of the functor are symbols, only the ordinal numbers
 are passed on when the functor is called.
 To implement a concatenation,
 the ordinal numbers must be converted to strings first using